PDDStudio/Talk/README.md

 ###Notes
 - Make sure that permission `RECORD_AUDIO` is added & granted:  `<uses-permission android:name="android.permission.RECORD_AUDIO" />`
 - You can find some more details in the demo application on how to add voice integration into your layout
+- Offline Mode is automatically available on SDK > 23
+- Default language is English, you can change this by yourself in case you want to
 ##About & Contact
 - In case you've a question feel free to hit me up via E-Mail (patrick.pddstudio@googlemail.com)
 - or [Google+](http://plus.google.com/+PatrickJung42)